survivejs/react-book/manuscript/02_developing_with_webpack.md

       stats: 'errors-only',

       // Parse host and port from env so this is easy to customize.
+      //
+      // If you use Vagrant or Cloud9, set
+      // host: process.env.HOST || '0.0.0.0';
+      //
+      // 0.0.0.0 is available to all network devices unlike default
+      // localhost
       host: process.env.HOST,
       port: process.env.PORT
     },